 This is genius, magnesium the calm down mineral, helps your body relax and also helps to keep you regular.
 Do you ever get constipated when traveling?
 Well, meet your new best friend – his name is Calm, he will make everything better.
 Just mix it with hot water at night before bed, and drink up.

 I am actually terrible at remembering to take supplements daily, except when I travel, for whatever reason I rely on them and find that I adapt much better to the added stress of travel when I bring them along.
 My supplement arsenal for this trip?
-Vitamin D, Min-Tran (more magnesium to help my body better handle some flying anxiety that has creeped up in my old age), probiotics (extra digestive support), Cod Liver Oil (for a good dose of Omega 3), and finally an herbal vitality supplement for increased energy and va-va-va voom!
+Vitamin D, Min-Tran (more magnesium to help my body handle flying anxiety), probiotics (I travel with this probiotic, it’s shelf stable so doesn’t need to be refrigerated), Cod Liver Oil (for a good dose of Omega 3), and finally an herbal vitality supplement for increased energy and va-va-va voom!

 So what’s missing?